jdeniau/behat-docs/cookbooks/custom_formatter.rst

          file_name: 'reviewdog-behat.json'

-Enjoy !
+Enjoy!
 -------

-That's how you can write a simple custom behat formatter !
+That's how you can write a basic custom Behat formatter!

-If you have much more complex logic, and you need to formatter to be more dynamic, behat do provide a FormatterFactory interface.
+If you have much more complex logic, and you need the formatter to be more dynamic, Behat do provide a FormatterFactory interface.
-You can see usage examples directly in `behat's codebase <https://github.com/Behat/Behat/tree/2a3832d9cb853a794af3a576f9e524ae460f3340/src/Behat/Behat/Output/ServiceContainer/Formatter>`__, but in a lot of cases, the simple formatter should work.
+You can see usage examples directly in `Behat's codebase <https://github.com/Behat/Behat/tree/2a3832d9cb853a794af3a576f9e524ae460f3340/src/Behat/Behat/Output/ServiceContainer/Formatter>`__, but in a lot of cases, something like this example should work.

-Want to use reviewdog and the custom formatter yourself ?
+Want to use reviewdog and the custom formatter yourself?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to use the reviewdog custom formatter, you can find it on github: https://github.com/jdeniau/behat-reviewdog-formatter

-There are other behat custom formatters in the wild, especially `BehatHtmlFormatterPlugin <https://github.com/dutchiexl/BehatHtmlFormatterPlugin>`__,
+There are other Behat custom formatters in the wild, especially `BehatHtmlFormatterPlugin <https://github.com/dutchiexl/BehatHtmlFormatterPlugin>`__.
-that I did not test, but helped me understand how does behat formatter system works, and can output an HTML file that can help you understand why your CI is failing.
+I did not test that, but it helped me understand how the Behat formatter system works, and it can output an HTML file that can help you understand why your CI is failing.

 About the author